andsilver/andsilver/README.md

 A passionate Full Stack Web & Blockchain Engineer with extensive experience in building products, contributing to decentralized protocols, open-source codebases, and designing software solutions.
 Ability to problem-solve for architecture, UX/UI, databases, technology stack, documentation, and project schedules.
-Up-to-date in the latest development trends and continuously learning new languages, and other technologies.
+Up-to-date in the latest development trends and continuously learning new languages, frameworks, and other technologies.

 ## Techologies 🪄